Religious & Cultural Observances

 Calendar to support the planning of course schedules and activities

-Human Rights Services offers annual calendars of religious and spiritual observances as a tool to assist the Ryerson community in planning course schedules and activities.
+Human Rights Services offers annual calendars of religious and spiritual observances as a tool to assist the Toronto Met community in planning course schedules and activities.
 The lists are not exhaustive and are frequently updated as members of the community identify observances to Human Rights Services.

 If you are planning an activity, be it an event or examination in class, we encourage you to refer to the list in advance.
 A date on the list does not necessarily mean you should avoid the date, but it does signal that there may be individuals who may not be able to attend and/or require accommodation.
 All members of the community are encouraged to bear this in mind when planning activities, and to design university activities in an inclusive manner wherever possible to allow for the maximal participation of all community members.